 As Penny Arcade notes, there is a difference between apologizing for doing something wrong, and apologizing for getting caught.
-The site also says that Paul comes across as nothing more than a bully.
+The site also says that Christoforo comes across as nothing more than a bully.

 “He [Krahulik] called me a bully, but he was being a bully … especially when he emailed me out of the blue, saying ‘That’s f***ing s***ty, you’re banned from PAX,’ I was like ‘Who the f*** are you?
 That’s how you introduce yourself? … I dont want to call him out, but he could have gone about that a totally different way, he could have said, ‘Hey, I run the show, that email was a little unprofessional, if you don’t do something to apologize I don’t want you at my show.’
 But he just came at me and said, indirectly, ‘Hey, f*** you, you’re banned from PAX.’
 Is that what you’d call professional?
 I wouldn’t.”

-The real victim of all this though is N-Controller, the makers of The Avenger controller.
-After Christoforo’s email was released, people flooded Amazon’s listing for The Avenger, and on the PS3 version, over 250 people gave the device a one out of five stars, all blaming Christoforo.
+The real victim of all this, though, is N-Controller, the makers of The Avenger controller.
+After Christoforo’s email was released, people flooded Amazon’s listing for The Avenger, with more than 250 people giving the PS3 version a one out of five stars — and all blaming Christoforo.

-Not surprisingly, as a result Adweek has confirmed that they have severed all ties with Ocean Marketing.
+Not surprisingly, as a result, Adweek has confirmed that it has severed all ties with Ocean Marketing.